 Interestingly, it should be noted that these finite-time effects would produce scaling laws, analogous to finite-size scaling, in the limit of large times $t_s\rightarrow\infty$.
-Then, for a quantity $\Phi_X$ measured with the dynamic standard ensemble, we have schematically that the order in which we take the limits is :
+Then, for a quantity $\Phi_X$ measured with the dynamical standard ensemble, we have schematically that the order in which we take the limits is

 where $\Phi$ is $\theta$ or $\chi$, and $X$ is $CO$ or $vac$.
-We emphasize that our dynamic protocol is applied to the region where the first-order phase transition takes place, and therefore the order of the limits will be significant.
+We emphasize that our DLP is applied to the region where the first-order phase transition takes place; therefore, the order of the limits will be significant.

-The results shown in Figures \ref{fig.1} and \ref{fig.2} depend only on the new free parameter $t_s$, the time scale introduced in Eq. (\ref{Eq.protocol}).
+The results shown in Figs. \ref{fig.1} and \ref{fig.2} depend only on the new free parameter $t_s$, the time scale introduced in Eq. (\ref{Eq.protocol}).
 We observe that the susceptibilities of the $CO$-species and the empty sites (Figures \ref{fig.1}(b) and \ref{fig.1}(b)) develop a clear peak depending on each time $t_s$.
 In addition, the height of the peaks increases strongly with $t_s$.

-On the other hand, the coverages $\theta_{CO}$ and $\theta_{vac}$ shown in Figures \ref{fig.1}a) and \ref{fig.2}a), respectively, have a sigmoid shape around the maximum of susceptibilities.
+On the other hand, the coverages $\theta_{CO}$ and $\theta_{vac}$ shown in Figs. \ref{fig.1}(a) and \ref{fig.2}(a), respectively, have a sigmoid shape around the maximum of susceptibilities.
 These rounded discontinuities are more abrupt for larger times $t_s$.
 Both curves, susceptibilities and coverages, are shifted towards lower values as the time $t_s$ increases.

-This behavior resembles the finite-size scaling for phase transitions \cite{BinderLibro}, but the new parameter $t_s$ is taken as the scaling variable instead of the linear size $L$.
+This behavior resembles the finite-size scaling for phase transitions \cite{BinderLibro}, with the new parameter $t_s$ as the scaling variable instead of the linear size $L$.
 We remark that finite-size laws are expressed in terms of spatial dimensions $L$, and they are valid in the limit of the time scale going to infinity, that is, for the stationary regime.
 Analogously, here we propose that finite-time effects be expressed in terms of the {\it dynamic dimension} $t_s$ with the size scale going to infinity.
-In this way, following this idea, we can interpret the pressure corresponding to the maximum susceptibilities $p_{CO}^{eff}(t_s)$ in Figs. \ref{fig.1}(b) and \ref{fig.2}(b) as an effective value of {\it an apparent} phase transition for finite $t_s$.
+In this way, following this idea, we can interpret the pressure corresponding to the maximum susceptibilities $p_{CO}^{eff}(t_s)$ in Figs. \ref{fig.1}(b) and \ref{fig.2}(b) as an effective value (for finite $t_s$) of {\it an apparent} phase transition.